Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Of the hundreds of cryptocurrencies out there, Dash is one of the most popular.
-It’s currently the eighth-largest cryptocurrency by market capitalization: The 7.5 million Dash in existence are worth $1.5 billion.
+In the fall of 2017, it was the eighth-largest cryptocurrency by market capitalization.
+At that time, the 7.5 million Dash in existence were worth $1.5 billion.

 That said, the cryptocurrency still has a way to go.
-Bitcoin, Ethereum and Bitcoin Cash — the three largest cryptocurrencies — have market caps of $69 billion, $29 billion and $11 billion, respectively.
+In September 2017, Bitcoin, Ethereum and Bitcoin Cash — the three largest cryptocurrencies — had market caps of $69 billion, $29 billion and $11 billion, respectively.